KDE Plasma

 Your KDE Plasma desktop is a very advanced dashboard for improving your home office productivity.
 It is an aesthetically pleasant, high performance framework to work with and includes a powerful set of tools, which are all integrated into the plasma desktop.

-A lot of Linux users like a more command line approach to using Linux.
+Many Linux users prefer to use a terminal and shell to program Linux.
 I like the graphical desktop because, I do not have a lot of academic education about computer programming and the graphical tools enable me to find my way around Linux.

 Desktop